jishanahmed-shaikh/WELLness/README.md

 # WELLness 🧠 – ML Powered Sentiment Analysis Web App

 WELLness is an intelligent and user-friendly web application that leverages MACHINE LEARNING to analyze the sentiment behind your thoughts and expressions.
-With a simple and elegant interface, this application enables users to enter a message or feeling and receive instant feedback about the emotional tone—whether it's positive, negative, or neutral.
+With a simple and elegant interface, this application enables users to enter a message or feeling and receive instant feedback about the emotional tone - whether it's positive, negative, or neutral.

 ## 🌟 Features